moiseevigor/moiseevigor.github.io/_posts/2026-08-14-forbidden-directions-finding-nulls.md

 <div class="l-body" markdown="1">

 One honest wrinkle, and it is a real methodological point.
-Resolving $Q=6$ *directly* from the raw gridded extrapolation fails: the null's linear zone is about one grid cell across, so the
-$r\to0$ flux-scaling the estimator needs is unresolved, and it returns $Q=5$.
-The detection above therefore reads the null's *measured Jacobian* — its tangent-cone structure, which is exactly what the growth vector is defined to see — but it means the raw-field detector wants the coronal field resolved below the null's linear scale, finer than a potential-field extrapolation naturally provides.
-That resolution requirement, not any failure of principle, is what real magnetic-field data will demand of this method.
+Resolving $Q=6$ *directly* from the raw gridded extrapolation fails **when probed at sub-pixel radii**: there the interpolation has flattened the field, the $r\to0$ flux-scaling is gone, and the estimator returns $Q=5$.
+The detection above therefore reads the null's *measured Jacobian* — its tangent-cone structure, which is exactly what the growth vector is defined to see.
+A follow-up (Part 5's program) located the actual rule: probed in the right **scale window** — above the grid cell, below the surrounding structure — the raw real field returns the null flux weight $w_4\approx3$ directly, no substitution needed.
+On gridded data the detector is not resolution-*limited* so much as scale-*windowed*, and real magnetic-field data demands you choose that window consciously.

 ## The one place it might yet win